-When compared ____ the high-performance computers of twenty years ago, current PCs seem like supercomputers.
+When compared ____ the high-performance computers of thirty years ago, current PCs seem like supercomputers.

 Compare with and compare to are often used interchangeably and that use is not really wrong.
 If you’re comparing two things that are obviously similar, either to or with works fine.